milesveerhoff/MoCloScript/README.md

 ## How to Use

 1. **Prepare Input Files (Export From Benchling):**
-   - **Fragments CSV:** List of DNA fragments, with columns for name, volume, etc. I.e. "Fragments" table in benchling.
+   - **Fragments CSV:** List of DNA fragments, "Fragments" table in benchling.
-   - **Constructs CSV:** List of constructs, each row specifying the fragments to combine.
-I.e. "Constructs" table in benchling.
+   - **Constructs CSV:** List of constructs, each row specifying the fragments to combine, "Constructs" table in benchling.
+   - Exported files will default to "table.csv" so rename or keep track of each file.

 2. **Launch the Application:**
    - Run `assembly_main.py` with Python 3 (requires `pandas` and `tkinter`).